SuneetPatil/Java-Servlets/README.md

 # Java-Servlets
-A servlet an application that runs in a Web server or application server and provides server-side processing such as accessing a database.
+A Servlet an application that runs in a Web server or application server and provides server-side processing such as accessing a database.
 Servlet can be created  either by implementing Servlet Interface or extending  abstract classe (GenericServlet or HttpServlet)

 <p align="center">